kant2002/SqlMarshal/README.md

 [![NuGet](https://img.shields.io/nuget/v/StoredProcedureSourceGenerator.svg?style=flat)](https://www.nuget.org/packages/StoredProcedureSourceGenerator/)

+NativeAOT-friendly mini-ORM.

-This project generates typed functions for accessing stored procedures.
+This project generates typed functions for accessing custom SQL and sstored procedures.
 Goal of this project to be AOT friendly.
 Database connection can be used from the DbContext of DbConnection objects.

 # Examples